Hyaluronic Acid, the New Fountain of Youth?

 Superior to “outside in moisturizers” used in most topical lotions to hydrate cells.

-AND it even helps maintain normal joint cushioning…reducing wear and tear that can lead to inflammation, swelling and pain.
+AND, it even helps maintain normal joint cushioning.
+This is done by reducing wear and tear that can lead to inflammation, swelling and pain.

 Where is Hyaluronic Acid Found in the Body?

 HA is found in virtually every cell and joint in the body.

 It is part of the glycosaminogly family.
 It’s a complex carbohydrate that’s vital to our well-being.
 HA fastens onto our collagen and elastin and creates cartilage.
 More importantly, it’s found in virtually every tissue of our body.
 Also, is responsible for carrying out a number of vital functions.

 HA serves a different purpose depending on where it is found.